Billy Payne: Early life and education

-1996 Olympics
+1996 Summer Olympics

 Payne first had the idea of Atlanta hosting the Olympic Games in 1987 and began to bring others to support this vision.
 He first gained support of Atlanta leaders for this effort, including then-mayor Andrew Young, an ally who helped Payne convince International Olympic Committee members to award Atlanta the games.
 Payne's plan for the games depended heavily on private support, leading him to convince sponsors to back the games.
 In September 1990, Atlanta was selected by the IOC to host the 1996 Games, surprising many.

 After winning the bid, Payne remained as the head of the Atlanta Committee for the Olympic Games, serving as the chief administrator to organize the Olympics.
 He was the first person to lead the bid effort and then remain to lead the Games.

 Tenure as Augusta National chairman

 On May 5, 2006, Billy Payne was announced as the replacement for Hootie Johnson as chairman of Augusta National Golf Club, home of the Masters Tournament, with Payne taking office with the opening of the club's season that October.
 As chairman, Payne made some adjustments at the Masters, including a new television contract with ESPN that allowed for unprecedented coverage of the par-3 tournament, beginning in 2008.
 Also that same year, a junior-patrons program was instituted, which allows one Augusta National Golf Club-accredited patron the opportunity to personally bring one junior patron (ages: 8-16), free of charge, to each of the four competitive rounds of the Masters.
 The program is not available on practice round days, and is also unavailable to company patrons.